qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 That's why mainstream languages has no mutable borrow exclusiveness, and still works fine in single-threaded case.
 Java, JS and Python has no interior pointer.
 Golang and C# have interior pointer, they have GC and restrict interior pointer, so memory safe is still kept without mutable borrow exclusiveness.

 Rust's mutable borrow exclusiveness creates a lot of troubles in single-threaded cases.
-But it also has **benefits** in signle-threaded cases:
+But it also has **benefits** (even in signle-threaded cases):

 - Make the borrow more universal.
 In Rust, map entry value can be borrowed.
 But in Golang you cannot take interior pointer to map value.
 This makes abstractions that work with borrows more general.
 - Mutable borrow is exclusive, so Rust can emit `noalias` attribute to LLVM. `noalias` allows aggressively merging and reordering reads/writes, which then enables a lot of optimizations.
 Without `noalias`, the optimizer will "worry" about optimization affecting other code that also reads/writes current data, so that much fewer optimizations can be done.